starkfell/starkfell.github.io/_posts/2016-12-05-continuous-deployment-to-nano-server-in-azure-p3.md

 date: 2016-12-05
 ---

-This blog post will cover how to create a new Webhook for an Azure Runbook, store the Webhook in Azure Key Vault and then add the Webhook to
+This blog post will cover a way to securely create and store a webhook for an Azure Runbook and then add the webhook to GitHub using the GitHub API.
-GitHub without the Webhook ever appearing in clear text during this process.

 # Overview